 As construction manager, Heery carefully managed the project’s costs, keeping the budget within NJSDA’s acceptable limits.
 The team also provided additional CPM schedule review services to help the contractor with construction logic, flow and resource allocation, enabling the team to recover construction time.

 The new high school houses 1,800 students with the capacity to hold 2,200, a facility that is even larger than the local Phillipsburg Mall.
 It is divided into two wings: academic and community.
 The school houses a three-story academic wing, 50 general classrooms, six special education classrooms, 12 small group instruction rooms, three health classrooms, 12 science-related classrooms, three business labs, three computer labs and media center.
 Adjacent to the 1,000-seat auditorium are the vocal and instrumental music rooms, offering ease of access to the stage.
-The food court-style cafeteria seats 700 and provide a patio for senior privilege, similar to the courtyard in the former high school.
+The food court-style cafeteria seats 700 and provides a patio for senior privilege, similar to the courtyard in the former high school.
 The 2,400-seat gymnasium can be divided into five teaching stations for physical education.

 Governor Chris Christie referred to Phillipsburg High School as the most modern in the state of New Jersey with several unique building systems integrated into the project.
 Each classroom received a smartboard and video projector integrated with an Extron pole vault teaching wall control system and classroom sound enhancement systems.
 Building wide video distribution was handled through the intranet utilizing VBrick video storage, eliminating the need for DVD players or equipment carts.
 Studor air admittance valves were utilized on acid waste piping due to ceiling height constraints.
 Custom lighting controls were provided for each classroom.
 Mechanical systems utilized hot gas reheat coils for dehumidification, and all rooftop units were provided with 100% economizers so windows can be opened for natural ventilation.
 A large greenhouse including a weather station required integration of its systems with other building systems and was installed in support of the Districts agricultural programs.
 The auditorium and stage contained a motorized rigging system along with theatrical lighting and dimming.